Ashburn Dentistry Today

 People with sleep apnea are often but not always obese, and many have other heart risk factors such as heart failure or heart disease.
 Having these other risk factors already puts a person at risk of sudden cardiac death, Sanghvi said.
 "The sleep apnea may be the tipping point.
 Each of these factors adds a level of risk.
 When you add sleep apnea, you could have a worse outcome."

 Anyone who suspects they have sleep apnea should ask their doctor about a sleep test, Sanghvi said.
 Daytime sleepiness and fatigue are frequent symptoms.
 Another tipoff is a bed partner who complains of snoring.
+The study didn't address whether those who used sleep apnea treatments -- such as the CPAP machine (continuous positive airway pressure) prescribed during sleep to help breathing -- would reduce risk.
+"It would be fair to say we suspect it would," Gami said.

 The U.S. National Institutes of Health funded the study.
 Gami has served as a consultant for Medtronic, Boston Scientific and St. Jude Medical, which make defibrillators and other heart devices.
 Other study authors have also worked for heart device manufacturers and CPAP makers.